-‘Big Brother 19’ Spoilers: Cody Tops Polls To Win AFP, As Campaign Pushes For Cameron To Take Home $25K Prize
+‘Big Brother 19’ Spoilers: Cody Tops Polls To Win AFP As Campaign Pushes For Cameron To Take Home $25K Prize

 — Tyler Swift (@TyDear) September 15, 2017

-Taran has been a proponent of this move, noting on the most recent Big Brother 19 LFC Roundtable, that at the very least, Cameron should be in the running at final three for AFP.
+Taran has been a proponent of this move, noting on the most recent Big Brother 19 LFC Roundtable that at the very least, Cameron should be in the running at final three for AFP.
 He said of his Twitter poll that “Other” received 11 percent of the votes, which he is hoping is all for Cameron.

 It's up to you to decide #AmericasFavoriteHouseguest!
 Vote for the #BB19 HG you think deserves to win $25,000: https://t.co/gx9ypIO7TU pic.twitter.com/0Q8plVdSiD